Stop the spread of Covid-19 by wearing a reusable mask when you’re out of the house.

 Made with Egyptian cotton fabric, these ultra-comfy masks come in all sizes, with a washable and removable air filter for the ultimate protection.
 It also has a smart ‘V-fit’ so your mask falls into place nicely.
 Masks filter inserts are also sold separately.

-CYC Made to Measure reusable face mask with filter insert, from $20, available online.
+CYC Made to Measure, from $20, available online.

 DIY tutorials for crafty peeps